Ceiling Fan Wiring Diagrams 2023

 CEILING FAN DIAGRAMS

-Ceiling fan wiring diagram with power entering the switch box and the LOAD wire connected to the blue wire for the light and the black wire for the fan motor
+Fan wiring diagram with power entering the switch box and the LOAD wire connected to the blue wire for the light and the black wire for the fan motor.

 The above ceiling fan wiring diagram depicts the power going into the switches’ electrical box first.
-Then a switched hot, and a neutral go up to the ceiling mounted electrical box on a two conductor cable.
-With this method, the black wire for the fan motor and the blue wire for the ceiling fan light are connected to the LOAD wire from the wall switch.
+Then a switched hot and a neutral go up to the ceiling mounted electrical box on a two conductor cable.
+This method connects the black wire for the fan motor and the blue wire for the ceiling fan light to the LOAD wire from the wall switch.

 The same wall switch controls the fan and light.
 However, the wall switch can be left on, and the fan and light can be controlled separately using the pull chain switches.

-Ceiling fan wiring diagram with power inside of the ceiling box and the blue wire connected to the red LOAD wire from the wall switch and the black fan motor wire connected to LINE
+A wiring diagram for a ceiling mounted fan with power inside of the ceiling box.
+The blue wire is connected to the red LOAD wire from the wall switch, and the black fan motor wire is connected to the LINE wire.

-Ceiling fan wiring diagram with power inside of the ceiling box and the blue wire connected to the red LOAD wire from the wall switch and the black fan motor wire connected to LINE
+A wiring diagram for a ceiling mounted fan with power inside of the ceiling box.
+The blue wire is connected to the red LOAD wire from the wall switch, and the black fan motor wire is connected to the LINE wire.

 Above is shown the method that would be used so that a neutral conductor is available at the switch box from the power source in the ceiling fan-rated box.
 The blue fan wire is connected to the red LOAD wire from the wall switch.
 The black fan wire is connected to the LINE.
 The wall switch controls the light on the ceiling fan, and the pull chain switch controls the fan motor independently of the wall switch.